bitwarden/map-the-web/maps/forms/README.md

 ### Internationalized Domain Names

-Internationalized domain names (IDNs) that contain non-ASCII characters should only be authored using their Unicode form.
+Internationalized domain names (IDNs) should be authored using their Unicode form, not Punycode.

 Unicode host keys are normalized to Punycode (ASCII) at build time, ensuring that consumers of the built Maps will receive ASCII keys:

 - `münchen.de` → built as `xn--mnchen-3ya.de`
 - `例え.jp` → built as `xn--r8jz45g.jp`